 - Search for Equinix.
 Find the share by name or ticker symbol: EQIX.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until Equinix reaches your desired price.
-To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.
+To spread out your risk, look into dollar-cost averaging, which smooths out buying using consistent intervals and amounts.

 - Decide on how many to buy.
-At last close price of US$786.38, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
+At last close price of US$810.11, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
 You may be able to buy a fractional share of Equinix, depending on your broker.

 - Check in on your investment.
 Congratulations, you own a part of Equinix.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
 You may be eligible for dividends and shareholder voting rights.